WSU-kduncan/ceg3120-cicd-jailennn/README-CI.md

 > Link to my docerhub repo: https://hub.docker.com/repositories/wsujduncan

 > Note: when pushing, dockerhub pushed this image to its own seperate repo, rather than under the one I created :(

+---

+# Part 2: GitHub Actions and DockerHub

+1. Create a DockerHub Personal Access Token (PAT)
+   - To create a Personal Access Token (PAT) for your Docker account, navigate to the dockerhub website and go to you account settings.
+There, you should see the PAT section where you can create one for your account.
+The PAT requires a description, expiration date, and access rules.
+The scope I elected to use for this project was read/write only.
+I used this because I only need will need to pull(read) or push (write).
+     > Note: This was copied from above since same question was asked.
+2. Create Github Action Secrets in Github Repo
+   - To create action secrets in github, navigate to you github repo and go to the repo settings.
+After this, navigate to `secrets and variables` section and create a new repository secret under actions.
+Create two secrets here, pasting your dockerhub username in one and the PAT you just generated in the other.
+3. The secrets for this porject are used by the Actions workflow to log in to DockerHub and push images without exposing the login credentials.